National Biscotti Day

 Chocolate Hazelnut, Honey Pistachio, Almond and Lemon Dipped in White Chocolate, Dried Cherry and Almond Biscotti, Biscotti alla Parmigiana, Peppermint Biscotti, Almond and Raisin, these are just a few samples of the absolutely rainbow of flavors you can get Biscotti in.
 All of them are the perfect accompaniment to your favorite blend of coffee or a steaming cup of relaxing tea, their double-baked crunch absorbing the myriad of flavors and softening into an expertly textured snack.
-Biscotti Day celebrates these wonderful treats, and reminds you to try a new flavor, or indulge in your favorite.
+National Biscotti Day celebrates these wonderful treats, and reminds you to try a new flavor, or indulge in your favorite.

-History of Biscotti Day
+History of National Biscotti Day

 Biscotti are almond biscuits that originate in Prato Italy, they are the result of a process that leaves them delicious and crunchy, twice-baking.
 Their firm crispy texture is one of the reasons they’re traditionally served in Vin Santo, a sweet white dessert wine.
 Biscotti were the result of a process that was used to help preserve food for a long time, and thus twice-baked foods were often taken on long journeys and wars by Roman Legions.
 Since then they’ve been a popular part of the dietary culture of Italy, and eventually spread across the world finding a new home in coffee shops.